psharma04/academic-kickstart/content/post/cats-eye/index.md

 - As a young child, Elaine lives in relative isolation with her parents and brother (Stephen) in Canada
   - Her father works in entomology, the study of insects
 #### Toronto
-- At age 8, the family settles in Toronto, where Elaine intereacts with girls her own age for the first time
+- At age 8, the family settles in Toronto, where Elaine interacts with girls her own age for the first time
   - During her interactions with Grace Smeath and Carol Campbell (her first two friends), her confusion of social customs, as well as her desire to fit in, are extremely apparent
   - However, when a fourth girl, Cordelia, joins the group, she begins to criticise and be cruel towards Elaine, convincing Grace and Carol to follow suit
 > If you read the post on [King Lear]({{< ref "/post/king-lear/index.md" >}}), you know things are about to go south